thiago-a-souza/MongoDB/6-Data Modeling.md

 ## Collations

 Collations are used to compare strings based on language rules.
 Unless specified, results are sorted using a binary comparison.
-Collactions can be defined at several levels (e.g. collections, indexes, and CRUD), and more specific levels override general configurations.
-For CRUD operations, only functions that queries data (e.g. *find*, *remove*, *update*, etc) support collactions.
-Because *insert* does not query the data, it does not allow collations.
-In general, the collation is declared as an argument in the method, but for *find* and *sort* the function *cursor.collation* should be used.
+Collations can be defined at several levels (e.g. collections, indexes, and CRUD), but collection's collation is used, except when an alternative configuration is provided.
+For CRUD operations, only functions that queries data (e.g. *find*, *remove*, *update*, etc) support collations.
+Because *insert* does not query data, it does not allow collations.
+In general, the collation is declared as an argument in the method, but for *find* and *sort* the function *cursor.collation* is used.

 Although several fields are available, only *locale* is mandatory.
 Another key field is *strength*, allowing five levels of comparisons.